PPL Corporation (PPL) Reveals an Earnings Mystery

-PPL Corporation (NYSE:PPL) went up by 0.99% from its latest closing price compared to the recent 1-year high of $30.81.
-The company’s stock price has collected 0.64% of gains in the last five trading sessions.
-Press Release reported on 07/07/21 that (PR) Pembina Pipeline Corporation Declares July 2021 Common Share Dividend, Quarterly Preferred Share Dividends and Announces Second Quarter 2021 Results Conference Call and Webcast
+PPL Corporation (NYSE:PPL) went down by -0.25% from its latest closing price compared to the recent 1-year high of $30.81.
+The company’s stock price has collected 0.42% of gains in the last five trading sessions.
+Press Release reported 3 hours ago that (PR) Pembina and Inter Pipeline Successful in Alberta Securities Commission Hearing

 >> 7 Top Picks for the Post-Pandemic Economy <<